 Adult Service Websites (ASW), where most sexual services are advertised, negotiated and facilitated in the UK, have been identified as a space where offenders and traffickers can manipulate, entrap, coerce and force individuals into selling sexual services.

 The role of adult websites in facilitating offending behaviour is complicated and unregulated.
 There are many agencies trying to recognise this relationship, with national intelligence services trying to understand routes to trafficking, the police working to identify victims and target offenders, and first responders delivering interventions to people with lived experience of commercial sexual exploitation.

-The project will investigate how adult websites can be at the forefront of preventing modern slavery.
 It will explore how website operators see their role in preventing abuses, what those who use such websites to sell and buy sexual services think about these platforms in the context of identifying abuses and barriers to reporting, as well as exploring the usefulness of tighter regulations to govern them and prevent harm.

 The design of the project includes people with lived experience of sexual exploitation who will inform the research process, data analysis and sharing knowledge between actors in this sphere.
 Capacity building for survivors is built into the design by implementing a training programme around research and employability skills and access to higher education.

-The project will develop training for businesses around sexual exploitation and modern slavery, as well as engaging the adult website operators in developing transparent and robust mechanisms to prevent their websites harbouring exploitation.
+The project will develop training for businesses facilitating sexual services around sexual exploitation and modern slavery, as well as engaging the adult website operators in developing transparent and robust mechanisms to prevent their websites harbouring exploitation.
 The work aims to feed directly into policymakers and parliamentary discussions and other forums where modern slavery, online sexual exploitation and policing are discussed at strategic and operational levels.

 This research was funded by an open funding call on the links between modern slavery and wider laws and policies, run in partnership with the Arts and Humanities Research Council.